laurentperrinet/Perrinet20PredictiveProcessing/README.md

 illusion is called [apparent
-motion](https://en.wikipedia.org/wiki/Beta_movement) and can persist over a relatively long range (superior to the characteristic size of the RF of a V1 neuron).
+motion](https://en.wikipedia.org/wiki/Beta_movement) and can persist over a relatively long range (superior to the characteristic size of the RF of a neuron in primary visual cortex, V1).
 Similarly to the study above for the FLE, it is believed that this long-range Apparent Motion (lrAM) can be explained by predictive processes.
 Due to the dynamical characteristics of lrAM, a neural implementation of this illusion may consist in the propagation of visual information through intra-cortical interactions.
 In particular, these lateral interactions may evoke waves of activity in V1 which may modulate the integration of the sensory information coming from thalamocortical connections.
 An interesting prospect is thus to record neural activity during the presentation of the lrAM stimulus.
 This allows to quantitatively assess why the superposition of two dots as in lrAM is "more" than the sum of the two dots in isolation.

 In a recent study [@Chemla19], we used VSDI to record the activity of the primary visual cortex (V1) of awake macaque monkeys.
 Is there any